All Episodes

 One more compounding factor to all of these details is social media.

-More and more people are online talking to each other at lightning speed, faster than ever before.
+More and more people are online talking to each other at lightning speed faster than ever before.

 So in the 1820s, news traveled by horseback.

-That meant that you would be sitting on your ranch tending to your chickens and cows, and you wouldn't hear back about whether or not there was an escalation in political violence or rhetoric for months.
+That meant that you would be sitting on your ranch tending to your chickens and cows and you wouldn't hear back about whether or not there was an escalation in political violence or rhetoric for months.

-News over over whatever Congress was doing wouldn't even make it to your town for months.
+In fact, it was years because for the most part, Congress in session, they got to travel back news over whatever Congress was doing wouldn't even make it to your town for months.

 Newsmen would bring newspapers from DC or New York and travel the country for money to read the news from three months ago.